 Symposium Program Chair

-Andrew Moorhead, DVM, MS, PhD, DACVM (Parasitology), is an Associate Professor at the University of Georgia and is Director and Primary Investigator of the Filariasis Research Reagent Resource Center in Athens, Georgia.
+Andrew Moorhead, DVM, MS, PhD, DACVM (Parasitology), is an Associate Professor at North Carolina State University in the Department of Clinical Sciences in Raleigh, North Carolina.

 Executive Board Members